Chaos has been caused by the Government using Excel as a repository for Covid-19 test results in England.

 It is possible that the developers of the application did not understand the full capabilities of Excel, particularly using ADO, and sadly, this has reflected badly on the use of Excel workbooks for solving problems like this.

-This article was commissioned from one of our senior consultants at The Excel Experts.
-Further inquiries please email firstname.lastname@example.org with the subject line #CallTheExperts .
+This article was commissioned by one of our senior consultants at The Excel Experts.
+For further inquiries please email firstname.lastname@example.org with the subject line #CallTheExperts .